Reversing a PRNG: Mersenne Twisters

 A Mersenne Twister operates by maintaining a giant array of state, the initial state of which is our random seed.
 This array feeds each element through a series of operations to produce a new pseudo-random number.
 After exhausting the entire state array, the array is regenerated (“twisted”).
 To discuss these operations further, we must define a set of constants used in these operations.
 These constants correspond to MT199372, which is what the Python implementation corresponds to.

-The process for generating a random numbers from the state array is as follows:
+The process for generating a random number from the state array is as follows:

 Each time we want to generate a random number, we will call